Memetic-Block/stats-goblin/docs/api-examples.md

-# Stats Goblin - API Examples
+# Analytics Goblin - API Examples

-Complete examples for interacting with the Stats Goblin analytics API.
+Complete examples for interacting with the Analytics Goblin API.

 ## Base URL

 ```
 http://localhost:3001
 ```

+## GDPR Compliance

+- **No cookies**: This service does not set any cookies
+- **Client-side sessions**: Frontend manages session_id in localStorage
+- **IP anonymization**: IPs are anonymized before rate limiting
+- **No personal data**: No personal information stored on server

 ## Authentication